alramarao/mp-challenge/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Packages Installed

+`json-server` to use proxy server with mock json data `consurrently` to run json-server proxy server and angular application simultaneously